Ale269/Counter-application/README.md

         </body>
     </html>
 ```
-This is the scss lines of code, please pay attention to the link in the html head.
+This are the scss lines of code, please pay attention to the link in the html head.
 ```scss
     * {
     box-sizing: border-box;